Why Do I Need To Replace My RV Awning Fabric?

 Get a ladder and climb up to the base of the awning on the side you are going to be pulling it (left side if the arms are too far to the right, right side if the arms are too far to the left).

-Once you are up there you should see a single screw going through the awning fabric and into the camper.
+Once you are up there, you will see a single screw going through the awning fabric and into the camper.

-Once the fabric has been adjusted enough and the arms have been realigned you can replace the screw and you are good to go.
+Once the fabric adjusted enough and the arms are realigned, you can replace the screw and you are good to go.

 How to repair RV awning fabric?

-Sometimes a small tear or hole in camper awning fabric can be repaired using super sticky repair tape that is waterproof, UV-resistant, and flexible.
+Sometimes, a small tear or hole in camper awning fabric is repairable using super sticky repair tape that is waterproof, UV-resistant, and flexible.

 Make sure you allow time for the tape adhesive to dry thoroughly before retracting the camper awning so it doesn’t cause the fabric to stick together when it’s rolled up.